← Back

 TPUs are built around systolic arrays to keep data moving and reduce memory traffic for matrix math.

-The interactive below shows the dataflow.
-Matrix A enters from the left, Matrix B from the top, and each PE does multiply-accumulate in lockstep.
+Matrix A enters from the left.
+Matrix B enters from the top.
+Each PE does multiply-accumulate in lockstep.
 The path is predictable, which is one reason TPUs can be efficient at matrix math.
 They trade flexibility for simpler data movement.

 TPUs are ASICs built for matrix multiplication.
 The first generation TPU featured a 65,536 8-bit MAC systolic array delivering 92 TOPS peak throughput.

 Beyond raw compute, TPUs optimize for low-precision arithmetic (INT8, bfloat16).
 Many workloads tolerate reduced precision, trading some accuracy for speed and power efficiency.
 Google scales TPUs into "Pods" using custom torus interconnects.
-Specialization limits flexibility but can deliver 30-80x better TOPS/Watt gains for inference workloads.
+Specialization limits flexibility, and in the first-generation inference setting it delivered 30-80x better TOPS/Watt gains on the evaluated neural-network inference workloads.

 Metric NVIDIA H100 Google TPUv5e AMD MI300X